 What can Back in Action do to help?

-The exact causes of overload to the child’s knee or Achilles tendon needs to be determined so your Back In Action Physiotherapist will take the time to fully assess your child from your lower back all the way to your footwear and discuss current and future training plans.
-Once a comprehensive assessment has been completed they will, together with you, make a rehabilitation plan and discuss necessary modifications for optimal healing of the tendons.
-We will use mobilisations, massage, stretching and other techniques to encourage decrease of the inflammation and pain at the tendon, tendon sheath and surrounding muscles.
-We will work with you to lengthen or strengthen the tendon and correct biomechanical faults that may be contributing to the injury to get your child back to health as soon as possible.
-We will work with you and your child through a progressive functional rehabilitation plan so your child can confidently return to sport with a reduced chance of recurrence and an appropriate management plan.
+It is important to determine the exact causes of overload to the knee or Achilles tendon so your Physiotherapist will take the time to fully assess your child.
+Beginning from your lower back all the way to your footwear and discuss current and future training plans.
+Once a comprehensive assessment has been completed they will, with you, make a rehabilitation plan and discuss necessary modifications for optimal healing.
+We will use mobilisations, massage, stretching and other techniques to encourage decrease of the inflammation and pain at the tendon and surrounding muscles.
+Working with you, we will lengthen or strengthen the tendon and correct biomechanical faults that may be contributing to the injury.
+The goal is to get your child back to health as soon as possible.
+We will work with you and your child through a progressive functional rehabilitation plan so your child can confidently return to sport.